 NEUVO BUTOH HARPA COLLABORATION

 Neuvo Butoh Arpa, was created with electric harpist and composer Mia Theodoratus.
 Infusing a true multicultural flavor, we combined the sounds of North Indian Classical, experimental, and pop music with Japanese butoh dance and European physical theatre.
 We specialized in interactive and site-specific performance installations.
-Works include Sickness, Madam May, and the Elements Cycle performed in parks, rooftops, back yards, galleries, and most notably at the Gershwin Hotel, NYC.
+Works include Sickness, Madam May, and the Elements performed in parks, rooftops, back yards, galleries, and most notably at the Gershwin Hotel, NYC.

 SYLVIA NAGY MOVEMENT COLLABORATIONS